Fil/d3-geo-voronoi/README.md

 <a href="#geo_voronoi_triangles" name="geo_voronoi_triangles">#</a> <i>voronoi</i>.<b>triangles</b>(<i>[data]</i>)

 Returns the spherical Delaunay triangulation of the data as a GeoJSON collection of polygons.
-Each triangle exposes in its properties the three sites, its spherical area (in steradians), and the its circumcenter.
+Each triangle exposes in its properties the three sites, its spherical area (in steradians), and its circumcenter.

 [![](img/geoVoronoiTriangles.png)](http://bl.ocks.org/Fil/b1ef96e4bc991eb274f8d3a0a08932f9)